athomasq/athomasq.github.io/navigation/work.md

 ### 🧭 Consulting

 I am an expert consultant on the topic of data, especially as it pertains to capital markets and financial services.
+My clients are typically institutional investors: hedge funds, pension funds, sovereign wealth funds, venture capital firms and private equity firms.

 Topics I regularly advise on include:

 💱 Data advantages and using data to generate alpha
 👩‍💻 Designing, building and scaling effective data organizations